compwright/authoramandabarber.com/_drafts/all-made-right-first-christmas-in-heaven.md

 Merry Christmas!

 > And that is precisely what Christianity is about.
 This world is like a great sculptor’s shop.
 We are the statues and there is a rumor going around that some of us are some day going to come to life – C.S.
 Lewis, Mere Christianity

+On December 24, do look for Justin Samuel Barber's song, First Christmas in Heaven and have a listen.
+You'll be glad you did.